Key Takeaways

 max-file: "3" # Maximum number of files: 3

-Now, when you start this service with docker-compose up, the logs for the my-app container will automatically rotate, using only a maximum of 30MB (10MB * 3) of disk space.
+Now, when you start this service with docker-compose up, the my-app container's logs will automatically rotate, using a maximum of 30MB (10MB * 3 files) of disk space.

-If it’s cumbersome to specify options for each container and you want to apply a default policy across the entire system, modifying the Docker daemon configuration file is the best approach.
+If you find it cumbersome to apply options to each container individually and wish to enforce a default policy across the entire system, modifying the Docker Daemon configuration file is the best approach.

 {